babizkk/babizkk/README.md

 ㅤㅤ·  **Information Systems** student at **Universidade Federal do Rio Grande (FURG)**. </br>
-ㅤㅤ·ㅤ**Software developer** passionate about tech and innovation. </br> ㅤㅤ·ㅤAlways eager to learn new things and explore creative solutions.
+ㅤㅤ·ㅤ**Software developer** passionate about tech and innovation. </br> ㅤㅤ·ㅤAlways eager to learn new things & explore creative solutions.

 </div>
 </br>